rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 [Veloren][veloren] is an open world, open-source voxel RPG inspired by Dwarf Fortress and Cube World.

-In September, Veloren hosted its larges release party ever!
+In September, Veloren hosted its largest release party ever!
 At peak, 181 players were playing on the server together.
 You can read about all the changes to 0.11 in [the release blog][veloren-011-release-blog], and be sure to watch the [release trailer][veloren-011-trailer]!
 During the release party, several devs